marvel-nccr/quantum-mobile/README.md

-# MARVEL Virtual Machine
+# Quantum Mobile Virtual Machine

+*Quantum Mobile* is a Virtual Machine for computational materials science.

-This repository contains the vagrant and ansible scripts to set up the "standard" MARVEL virtual machine.
+This repository contains the vagrant and ansible scripts to set up the VM.

 ## Prerequisites